hammerjs/hammerjs.github.io/api.md

 Let Hammer also fire DOM events.
 This is a bit slower, so disabled by default.
 Recommended to set to `true` if you want to play with event delegation.

 ### enable: true
-Acceps a boolean, or an function that should return a boolean which is.
+Accepts a boolean, or a function that should return a boolean, which is TBD.

 ### cssProps: {....}
 A collection of css properties that improve the handling of the input events.
 For details [take a look at